yichen2013/Seatle-Airbnb-House-Price-analysis/README.md

 ## Results

 The most important features that affected the listing price are the size of the house(accommodates), the review scores, room type, house location.
+The results also post [here](https://medium.com/@sishuiweilanmei/seatle-airbnb-house-price-analysis-a06e9f688006)